titoBouzout/SideBarGit/readme.md

 * To apply commands to focused document use the document context menu.

 * Tip: If a command sends output to a tab ( example a diff ), pressing <kbd>F5</kbd> on that tab: will execute the command again and refresh the tab with the new contents ( example the new computed diff )

+### Installation

+Download or clone the contents of this repository to a folder named exactly as the package name into the Packages/ folder of ST.

 Provides the following commands
 ------------------